 You are responsible for any bills or debts that are in your name, even if you have not spent the money.
 You and your ex-partner are also responsible for debts that are in joint names.
 If your ex-partner refuses to pay a joint debt you may be asked to repay all of it.
 You should not be responsible for debts that are in your ex-partner’s name only.

 Start by getting specialist advice to work out which debts you must pay and what your options are for dealing with them.
-See page eight for organisations that provide free specialist debt advice.
+See our ‘Managing money and debt ‘ page for organisations that provide free specialist debt advice.

 4. Make or alter a will

 If you have not made a will, you should do so now to ensure that any assets you have are left to the people you want to leave them to.
 If you are married or in a civil partnership and have separated but not yet divorced, your ex-partner could be entitled to your assets if you don’t make a will.
 If you made a will before your separation it will still be valid, so it may need to be changed.

 You might need to appoint a guardian for your child in the event of your death.
 If you are the only person with parental responsibility this is particularly important.
 See the Gingerbread factsheet Parental responsibility.